 General SupportThe Australian Government supports the Australian Men’s Shed Association (AMSA) to support all Sheds in Australia.
 By building its administration support team, AMSA is able to increase its support to Men’s Sheds and provide:

 - Professional advice and assistance about how to promote self sustainability, how to establish a Shed, and information about occupational health and safety and risk management in the Shed environment.

 - Help with sourcing donations of money, buildings, equipment or land, as well as help with building approvals.

-All Men’s Sheds in Australia can apply for up to $10,000 across three funding categories.
+All Men’s Sheds in Australia can apply for funding across three funding categories.
 Currently these categories are:

 Each funding round will also have a priority theme category that Sheds from all areas can apply for, provided that they meet the criteria (eg. Round 2 placed a high priority on Sheds located in areas significantly affected by natural disaster and Round 3 focuses on Shed sustainability).

 Funding is not available for purchasing or maintaining buildings or land.

 A set of criteria for the Australian Government Shed Development Program has been developed based on these priority areas or groups and to put in place a fair process for allocation of this assistance.

 Application documents are posted on the Australian Men’s Shed Association website when a funding round is open.
 Please note that Australian Government Shed Development Program Guidelines can change for each funding round.
 Interested parties wishing to apply for funding should visit the Australian Men’s Shed Association website for updates before submitting an application.